jbroadway/cloudfront/README.md

 cdn.example.com   CNAME         d604721fxaaqy9.cloudfront.net
 ```

 5\.
-Copy the `cloudfront` app into your Elefant install's `apps` folder.
-Edit the file
+Copy the `cloudfront` app into your Elefant install's `apps` folder, then visit
-`apps/cloudfront/conf/config.php` and enter the Amazon AWS CDN domain name (from step 3)
+Extras > CloudFront in the Elefant admin toolbar and enter the Amazon AWS CDN domain name
-into the `domain` field.
+(from step 3) into the `domain` field.

 If you decided not to use a CNAME and skipped steps 3 and 4, simply copy the domain under
 the Domain Name tab for your newly created CloudFront distribution and use that instead.